-10 Weight-Loss Tricks That Really Work
+10 Easiest Weight-Loss Tricks That Actually Work

 If you ask ten people how they dropped a few pounds you will likely get ten different answers.
 Though there are a myriad of ways to slim down, there are a handful of tried and true methods that are the most effective, statistically-proven weight loss tricks and tips.
-To get to these prized pointers, we examined data from The National Weight Control Registry, (NWCR) which tracks upwards of 10,000 individuals who have lost significant amounts of weight and kept it off for long periods of time.
+(It's no coincidence that these tips also happen to be the easiest—that's how so many people are able to follow them every day!)

 Furthermore, additional research has shown that forgoing the morning meal is harmful to your metabolism and can actually lead to unwanted weight gain.
 A study from the American Journal of Epidemiology found that people who cut out the breakfast were 4.5 times more likely to be obese, and scientists suspect that's because skipping meals slows your metabolism and boosts your hunger.
 That harmful dynamic puts your body in prime fat-storage mode and increases your odds of overeating at the next meal.
 Skipping breakfast isn't the only reason for your unwanted weight gain.
 There are also 17 Surprising Reasons Why You're Gaining Weight.

 According to the National Sleep Foundation, most grown adults need 7-9 hours of sleep per night in order to function at their best.
 As it turns out, that amount of sleep is also ideal for preventing the pile on of excess pounds.
 In fact, a study published in the journal Sleep found that people who didn't get the recommended 7-8 hours of sleep a night were more at risk for weight gain.
 If you fear you aren't catching enough Zzzs but still want to slim down, shed pounds promptly with these 100 Best Weight Loss Tips!